 DiBugnara explains: “Say you end up saving $300 per month after refinancing, but your closing costs totaled $6,000.
 Here, you would recoup your costs in 20 months.
 Then, every month after that your savings would continue to multiply.”

 Is it worth refinancing to save $100 a month?

 Refinancing to save $100 a month is worth it when you plan on keeping the loan long enough to cover the cost of refinancing.

 Let’s say you check today’s refinance rates, and you estimate a refinance could save you $100 on your monthly mortgage payments.

 Divide your closing costs by $100 — or whatever your monthly savings would be — to determine how many months it will take you to break even.
 If you plan on keeping your home loan for longer, then refinancing to save $100 a month will be worth it for most homeowners.

 Consider that your refinance closing costs will likely total between 2% to 5% of your new loan’s principal balance.
 On a $200,000 loan balance, that’s a minimum of $4,000 out of pocket for closing costs.

 Saving $100 per month, it would take you 40 months — more than 3 years — to recoup your closing costs.

 So a refinance might be worth it if you plan to stay in the home for 4 years or more.
 But if not, refinancing would likely cost you more than you’d save.

-However, the 2–to–5–percent closing cost estimate isn’t in stone.
-Negotiate with your lender a no closing cost refinance.
+Negotiate with your lender for a no-closing-cost refinance.
 Your rate might be slightly higher than market rates, but still much lower than your current rate.
-Read on for more information about these loans.

 With the right deal, you could start saving within months, not years.